pirsch-analytics/docs/docs/api-sdks/api.md

 `/api/v1/statistics/options/tag/value` requires exactly one tag to be set in the filter.

 It's possible to use an access code by setting the `access` query parameter.
+The results can be filtered by appending the `search` query parameter.

 `GET /api/v1/statistics/options/page?id=A5kgYzK14m&from=2022-02-01&to=2022-03-27`